 We live off the grid and so you will learn about responsible, sustainable, independent power & water systems.
 Our drinking and irrigation water originate from the mountains behind us, and is the freshest and cleanest water one can have.
-We have a very nice horse in retirement; we compost his manure for the gardens, and enjoy watching him roam freely on our acreage.
-Tasks for you to help with include (this is an incomplete list): soil/compost building/manure collection; fencing; gardening (planting, weeding, thinning, watering and harvesting); food preservation in season (drying, canning, freezing); animal care; orchard help; fire protection, and probably plenty of other things we can't think of at this time!
+Tasks for you to help with include (this is an incomplete list): soil/compost building; fencing; gardening (planting, weeding, thinning, watering and harvesting); food preservation in season (drying, canning, freezing); dog walks and care; orchard help; fire protection, and probably plenty of other things we can't think of at this time!
 The larger community we share this paradise with is located 45 minutes outside of Lillooet, in a hot, semi-arid ecosystem.
 Our community is described as a very social, alternatively-minded, loosely intentional group of friends, where playing music (much of it home-grown) and having potlucks of the most delicious variety of lovingly grown food are favourite pastimes.
 Also for your enjoyment and leisure is hiking or visiting local lakes and rivers for swimming or just dangling your feet in to cool off on a hot summer afternoon.
 On your time off, you are welcome to find a quiet spot to read, rest, contemplate, meditate, play music, do art, go for a hike, etc. There is no shortage of outdoor space as we live on 190 acres on the edge of wilderness.

 Your accommodations are your own while you are here and your privacy will be respected.
 We don't have tv by choice, or high speed internet and there is limited wifi in the house and on the porch only; there is no cell service or radio or city lights...the stars are incredible, so is the moon!
 You can use our computer to communicate with friends and family, or better yet, plug your own in if you can.